There are now 2 possible online modes for units:

 - 6 points

-- Students are able to (1) gain advanced knowledge of the concepts, state-of-the-art technologies and latest applications in the field of synthetic biology; (2) critically evaluate the tools, techniques and targets currently used in synthetic biology applications ; and (3) apply current synthetic biology concepts and technologies to design and create a novel technology or application.
+Students are able to (1) demonstrate advanced knowledge of the concepts and latest applications in the field of Synthetic Biology; (2) critically evaluate the targets and ethical implications of state-of-the-art Synthetic Biology applications; and (3) apply current Synthetic Biology concepts and technologies to design and create novel solutions to global challenges.

-- Indicative assessments in this unit are as follows: (1) exams and tests ; (2) oral presentations ; and (3) funding proposal.
+Indicative assessments in this unit are as follows: (1) online quizzes; (2) oral presentations; and (3) funding proposal.
 Further information is available in the unit outline.

 - Unit Coordinator(s)